 The Lummi Rocks, just off the western shore, mark an approximate midway point for the circumnavigation and a convenient place to stop for lunch.
 I ate while sitting among the wildflowers and gazing at the cliffs on the island to the north and down Bellingham Channel and Rosario Strait to the south.

 Sea stars and Dungeness crab cling to the rocky shore all around Lummi.
 All you have to do to get a crab is reach down into the shallow water and pick one up.
 Do you think crabs suffer and experience pain?
 I had to ponder this question as I plucked a crab out of the water and watched it struggle vigorously and foam at the mouth.
-I personally consider it an important scientific question with profound philosophical implications, but if you are like the vast majority of people and don’t care to think about how the animal on your dinner plate lived or died then just forget I said anything, speciesist!
+I personally consider it an important scientific question with profound philosophical implications and of special interest because of my background in anesthesiology, but if you are like the vast majority of people and don’t care to think about how the animal on your dinner plate lived or died then just forget I said anything, you speciesist!

 [My GPS track: Start at Jackson Beach, departure path in green, overnight at Roche Harbor, return path in red]